HacKanCuBa/blake2signer/docs/docs/details.md

 Usually the secret will be obtained from your app's settings or similar, which in turn will get it from the environment or some keyring or secret storage.
 Whichever the case, ensure that it has at least 256 bits of pseudorandom data, and **not** some manually splashed letters!.

 !!! tip
     You can share the same secret with all the signers in use, there's no need to use a different secret for each.
-Just make sure to [set `personalisation` accordingly](#about-salt-and-personalisation).
+Make sure to [set `personalisation` accordingly](#about-salt-and-personalisation).

 You can generate the secret value in any of the following ways: